NSGC Licensure Grant Awards

-If bill language has been drafted, this language must be reviewed and approved by the LS prior to submission of proposal.
+If bill language has been drafted, this language must be reviewed and approved by the Licensure Subcommittee prior to submitting a proposal.

-- Eligibility (not scored): Are the project investigators members in good standing with NSGC (as determined by the NSGC office)?
+- Eligibility (not scored): Are the project investigators members in good standing with NSGC (as determined by the NSGC Executive Office)?
 Is only one group applying per state?

 - Need: Describe the state's need for support on the proposed aspect of the licensure process.

-- History: Describe past and current efforts in the pursuit genetic counselor licensure in the state.
+- History: Describe past and current efforts to pursue genetic counselor licensure in the state.

-- Provide an honest assessment of the “climate” in the state legislature toward GC licensure.
+- Assess the political climate in the state legislature regarding genetic counselor licensure.

-- Describe all barriers counselors face in passing licensure legislation including how specific opposition from legislators, Sunrise (or other) committees, stakeholders, etc. will be addressed.
+- Describe all barriers counselors face in passing licensure legislation, including how your group will address specific opposition from legislators, Sunrise (or other) committees, stakeholders, etc.

-- Report all important developments (e.g., legislative committee meetings or reports) occuring after the LGA application is submitted, but before the LGA Committee reviews, to the LGA co-chairs.
+- Report all important developments (e.g., legislative committee meetings or reports) occurring after the grant proposal is submitted, but before the Licensure Subcommittee reviews, to the Subcommittee Chair.

 - Financial Support:

-- Describe other attempts to get financial support for licensure.
+- Describe other efforts to obtain financial support for licensure.
 What other financial support is anticipated?

-- Detail all efforts made to obtain the services of a lobbyist, at no charge, from the institutions employing the applicants.
+- Detail all efforts made to obtain the a lobbyist, at no charge, from the institutions employing the applicants.

-- Acknowledge prior receipt of LGA support and submit a progress or final report from that project along with justification for why more funding is needed.
+- Acknowledge prior receipt of NSGC licensure grant support and submit a progress or final report from that project along and justify why more funding is needed.

-- Consistency with NSGC guidelines: If a bill has been drafted, is the language and content consistent with NSGC Guiding Principles and Model Licensure Language as presented in the State Licensing and Federal Advocacy Section of the NSGC website?
-If not, why not?
-If bill language has been drafted, this language must be reviewed and approved by the LS prior to submission of proposal.
+- Consistency with NSGC Guidelines: If a bill has been drafted, is the language and content consistent with NSGC Guiding Principles and Model Licensure Language as presented in the State Licensing and Federal Advocacy Section of the NSGC website?
+If not, why?
+If bill language has been drafted, the Licensure Subcommittee must review and approve the language as part of the proposal review.

 - Methods: Are the methods reasonable and appropriate?
-Can the project reasonably be completed by the end of the calendar year?
+Can the project realistically be completed by the end of the calendar year?

 - Budget: Does the budget clearly outline how the money will be spent?
-Are the expenses reasonable and acceptable according to LGA policies?
-Has the award recipient (individual(s), institution, or both) been designated?
-Awards may not be used to cover expenses incurred by the applicants prior to the award year.
+Are the expenses reasonable and acceptable according to Licensure Subcommittee policies?
+Who is the award recipient (individual(s), institution, or both)?
+Awards may not be used for expenses incurred by the applicants prior to the award year.

-Proposals will be scored in each of these categories and average scores will be tabulated for each proposal.
-A Committee member may not score a proposal submitted from his/her own state.
+Proposals will be scored in each of these categories and the average score for each category will be tabulated for each proposal.
+A Licensure Subcommittee member may not score a proposal submitted from his/her own state.